Geraldo Perdomo Preview, Player Props: Diamondbacks vs. White Sox

-Geraldo Perdomo -- with a slugging percentage of .179 in his past 10 games (including zero homers) -- will be in action for the Arizona Diamondbacks versus the Chicago White Sox, with Jose Urena on the mound, on September 26 at 7:40 PM ET.
+Geraldo Perdomo -- with a slugging percentage of .300 in his past 10 games (including zero homers) -- will be in action for the Arizona Diamondbacks against the Chicago White Sox, with Touki Toussaint on the mound, on September 27 at 2:10 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Yankees.
+He had two hits (going 2-for-3 with a triple and two RBI) in his last appearance against the White Sox.

 Sportsbook Promo Codes